PlanetSpark Logo

 Q5.
 What’s the difference between an interjection and an exclamation?

-An interjection is a part of speech (like “Wow!” or “Oops!”), while an exclamation refers to the sentence type that conveys strong emotion.
+An interjection is a part of speech (like “Wow!” or “Oops!”), An exclamation refers to the sentence type that conveys strong emotion.

 Q6.
 Can children learn interjections easily?